itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

     <img src="./images/image035.png" style="" alt="A screenshot of a computer Description automatically generated" />

-9. Either right click on the new column and click **Calculate** **Field, or click on “Calculate” at the top left of the table.** This will open the Field calculator, which allows us to build a formula for this column.
+9. Either right click on the new column and click **Calculate** **Field, or click on "Calculate" at the top left of the table.** This will open the Field calculator, which allows us to build a formula for this column.
 We want to calculate the total number of embarked slaves, which means we need to add all 6 time frames together with simple addition.

     > **Pro Tip:** This calculator uses Python 3 to build the formula, so the syntax is very particular.
 When you're getting started, always use the fields and operators lists to build queries.
 Double-click on the fields to add them to the calculation, and then click once on the `+` sign to add it to the expression.
 Do not attempt to type in the expression unless you know Python.